jasonray/kessel.js/README.md

 - callback(err, jobRequest)

 dequeue(callback)
-where callback is a function that returns f(commit) where commit is a f(jobResult)
+- where callback is a function that returns f(commit), where commit is a f(jobResult)